fhardison/fhardison.github.io/content/posts/2023-04-27-grammar-resources.md

 These are some of my favorite tools.

-The first is Dionysios Thrax's grammar with Alpheios Reading tools and English translation as diglot.
+The first is Dionysios Thrax's grammar with Alpheios Reading tools and English translation as a diglot.

 * Thrax' Art of Grammar: <https://amindforlanguage.com/thrax_grammar/diglot.ghtml>